 - Mortality risk (suicide and delayed diagnosis)

-In addition, they may develop trials to assess public health needs, develop programs or improve public health policies and education.
+These factors rarely exist in isolation.
+Clinical trial data allows professionals to examine how social determinants of health intersect with behavioral and environmental risk factors to shape health outcomes within specific communities.
+In addition, professionals may develop trials to assess public health needs, develop programs or improve public health policies and education.

-What is a Real-World Example of Public Health Research?
+What is a Real-world Example of Public Health Research?
+The “Food Is Medicine” Movement

-How Can Public Health Professionals Improve Clinical Trials?
+Health Equity and Clinical Trials: How Public Health Professionals Can Improve Research

 Learn more about Eastern Washington University’s online MPH – General program.